lamini-ai/lamini-examples/ift.md

 Next, similiarly to how questions are generated, we execute `runner` to generate `answer` based on the new prompt and the specified system prompt.
-Finally, we append triple that has the chunk, question, and answer to `final_data_array`.
+Lastly, we add the triple containing the chunk, question, and answer to `final_data_array`.
+This array holds the necessary data for model training.

 ```python
 final_data_array = []